 - a.
-The changes in the Low-rise Commercial Residential model include: - Calculation of soffit areas of hip and gable roof buildings - Update of exposure statistics, leading to changes in the weighted matrices. - b.
+The changes in the Low-rise Commercial Residential model include: - Calculation of soffit areas of hip and gable roof buildings - Update of exposure statistics, leading to changes in the weighted matrices. - Correction in the handling of WDR2 - Removal of rain sampling bounds. - b.
 The changes in the Personal Residential model include: - Update of exposure statistics, leading to changes in the weighted matrices.